What Is 2 in Morse Code?

 | 20 wpm | 60ms | 180ms | 180ms | 420ms |

-To send number 2: short tap, then short tap, then long press, then long press, then long press.
-Numbers always use 5 signals total.
+To send number 2: short press, then short press, then long press, then long press, then long press.
+All Morse digits use exactly 5 signals.

 All Morse digits use exactly 5 signals by ITU standard, making them easy to distinguish from letters (1–4 signals) during transmission.